UCLComputerScience/COMP0016_2020_21_Team26/docs/_posts/2021-02-27-custom-painter-image.md

 Note that generally, *order matters* when using any method on `canvas`.
 So drawing the arc after the circle will place the arc on top of the circle.

+Here's the rest of the code for the `paint` function, commented in detail:

 ``` dart
     @override
     void paint(ui.Canvas canvas, ui.Size size) {